-"But the term prevention is not really prevention; rather, it's risk reduction.
-These programs focus on how women can reduce their chances of being sexually assaulted...If a woman has done everything in her power to reduce her risk, then a man who has the proclivity for abuse or need for power will just move on to another woman or target.
+"But the term prevention in not really prevention; rather, it's risk reduction.
+These programs focus on how women can reduce their chances of being sexually assaulted...
+If a woman has done everything in her power to reduce her risk, then a man who has the proclivity for abuse or need for power will just move on to another woman or target.
 It's about the guy and his need to assert his power.
 And it's not just individual men, it's a cultural problem.
 Our culture is producing violent men, and violence against women has become institutionalized.
 We need to take a step back and examine the institutionalized policies drafted by men that perpetuate the problem (Lindsey, 2008, paragraphs 10-11)."

-The goal of awareness activities is, appropriately enough, to increase the awareness of sexual assault.
-Often awareness campaigns or activities focus on teaching people about the dynamics of sexual violence, the prevalence of sexual violence or its consequences.
+assault.
+Often awareness campaigns or activities focus on teaching people about the dynamics of sexual violence, the prevalence of sexual violence or consequences.
 Although awareness of sexual violence can be a critical part of building support for primary prevention efforts, awareness itself does not create the necessary changes in attitudes or behaviors that lead to sexual violence.
 While we would all like to believe that informing everyone about the nature of sexual assault and its consequences would keep people from ever committing the act, it is simply not enough to overcome the complex factors that lead to sexual assault.
 Outreach is very closely connected to awareness, but outreach is focused on helping victims and the general public know where they can find services if they are sexually assaulted or someone they know is.